chatterjee007-dev/Data-Science-Portfolio/Python/Project_03_Math_Table/README.md

-# Python Project : Creating Mathematical Table of Any Number
+# Python Project: Creating Mathematical Table of Any Number

-## Description
+## Project Overview
-This project implements a program that takes an integer as input and creates a mathematical table of that number.
+This project is designed to generate a multiplication table for any given integer.
+The program takes an integer as input and displays its multiplication table from 1 to 10.

-### Example
-1 x number = result 2 x number = result 3 x number = result ...
-10 x number = result
+## Key Features
+- User-friendly input for any integer.
+- Generates a multiplication table from 1 to 10.
+- Prints results in a formatted table.

-## Tools Used
+## Libraries Used
-- **Python**: The programming language used to develop the project.
+- **Python**: The programming language used to implement this project.

-## How It Works
+- No additional libraries are required for this project, as it's based solely on Python's built-in functions.

+## Code Explanation
-1. The user inputs a number.
+The program defines a function `multiplication(num)` that:
+1. Accepts an integer as input.
-2. The program multiplies the input number by each number from 1 to 10.
+2. Uses a for loop to multiply the input by numbers 1 to 10.
-3. The results are printed in a formatted table.
+3. Prints the results in a table format.

 ## Code Structure
-- **Function Definition**: The function `multiplication(num)` takes an input number and prints its multiplication table from 1 to 10.
+1. **Function Definition**: `multiplication(num)` - takes the input number and multiplies it with each number from 1 to 10.
+2. **Input Handling**: Takes input from the user to create the multiplication table for the given number.
+3. **Output**: Displays the multiplication table in a formatted way.

+## Code Snippet
 ```python
 def multiplication(num):
     for i in range(1, 11):  # Assigning numbers one by one to 'i' from 1 to 10 using a for loop